 - Emergent literacy development

-Dr. Piasta’s research projects have included the BrightStart! project, Assessing Preschool Professionals’ Learning Experiences (APPLE), Narrative Assessment Protocol, Reading in Special Education, and Core Knowledge in Preschool.
-She is also a member of the Language and Reading Research Consortium and involved in additional research projects conducted with her postdoctoral and doctoral students.
+Dr. Piasta’s research projects have included Let’s Know!2, Best Practices in Alphabet Instruction, Promoting Preschoolers’ Early Language Learning (ProPELL), the BrightStart! project, Reading for Understanding, Assessing Preschool Professionals’ Learning Experiences (APPLE), Narrative Assessment Protocol, Read It Again! in Early Childhood Special Education, and Core Knowledge in Preschool.
+She is involved in additional research projects conducted with her postdoctoral and doctoral students and was a member of the Language and Reading Research Consortium.

 - 2014, Dina Feitelson Research Award, International Reading Association